European Commission STARTS Prize (€20,000 plus funded to Award programs in Europe) 2020

 Number of Awards: 2

-Duration of Program: The jury convenes on April 15th, 2019.
-All STARTS Prize winners will be notified by May 2019 at the latest.
+Duration of Program: The jury convenes at the beginning of May, 2020.
+All STARTS Prize 2020 winners will be notified by Mid-June 2020 at the latest.

 How to Apply: